The Navajo Nation Has Been Disproportionately Hit By COVID-19 — Here's What's Being Done To Help

 No part of America has been left unscathed by the COVID-19 pandemic, but the Navajo Nation has been disproportionately impacted by both the virus and the U.S. government’s dismal response to the crisis.
 The Centers for Disease Control and Prevention reported that Indigenous people are nearly three times as likely to die of COVID than white Americans, and also at higher risk of developing serious complications from the virus; over the summer, the tribe also had a higher per-capita infection rate than any state.
-“I personally know all these families, and I just know that we need to create some hope,” said Amy Yeung, a Diné woman and the founder of sustainable upcycling brand Orenda Tribe.
+“I personally know all these families, and I just know that we need to create some hope,” said Amy Denet Deal (Yeung), a Diné woman and the founder of sustainable upcycling brand Orenda Tribe.
 “We need to create some excitement.”

 Advertisement